Emergency & Crisis Response

 Requests for Information

-Requests for information by non-university parties should be referred to the Executive Director of Communications unless directed otherwise.
+Requests for information by non-university parties should be referred to the Vice President for Communications unless directed otherwise.
 If circumstances warrant, the Vice President for University Relations (or designee) will establish an 800 line to handle calls from the media and concerned parents.
 Requests for information from parents of current students should be directed to the Director of Parent Programs or the Dean of Students Office.

 If appropriate, the Dean of Students will appoint staff responsible for closing the student's room and shipping personal effects, after consultation with the family and Security.